XOR-LIFE/node-production/README.md

 2: www.example.com
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-Select the appropriate numbers separated by commas and/or spaces, or leave input blank to select all options shown (Enter 'c' to cancel): 1,2 Obtaining a new certificate
+Select the appropriate numbers separated by commas and/or spaces, or leave input blank to select all options shown (Enter 'c' to cancel):
+Obtaining a new certificate
+Performing the following challenges: http-01 challenge for example.com http-01 challenge for www.example.com
+Waiting for verification...
+Cleaning up challenges
 Deploying Certificate to VirtualHost /etc/nginx/conf.d/nodeapp.conf Deploying Certificate to VirtualHost /etc/nginx/conf.d/nodeapp.conf